Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:52:25

-I have this, I have had this idea of not even for like writing it out loud, but just to understand how the world works.
-Just like shadowing people who are in just like a random position, they don't have to be a lead in any way, but just like a person who's the personal assistant to somebody influential, how to decide whose emails they forward, how they decide what's the priority, or somebody who's just like an accountant for a big company, right?
-It's just like, what is involved there?
-Like, what kinds of we're gonna, you know what I mean?
-Just like, random people, the line manager at the local factory.
-I just have no idea how these parts of the world work.
-And I just want to like, yeah, just shadow them for a day and see like, what happens there.
+I have had this idea of shadowing people who are in a random position just to understand how the world works.
+They don't have to be a lead in any way.
+Say a person who's the personal assistant to somebody influential.
+How do they decide whose emails they forward?
+How do they decide what's the priority?
+Or somebody who's just an accountant for a big company.
+What is involved there?
+The line manager at the local factory.
+Just random people.
+I just have no idea how these parts of the world work and I want to shadow them for a day and see what happens there.

 Nadia Asparouhova 0:53:05

-This is really interesting, because everyone else focuses on sort of like, you know, the big name figure or whatever, but you know, who's the actual gatekeeper there?
-But yeah, I mean, I've definitely found like, if you just start cold emailing people and talking to them, people are often like, surprisingly, very, very open to being talked to because I don't know, like, most people do not get asked questions about what they do and how they think and stuff.
-So, you know, you want to realize that dream.
+This is really interesting because everyone else focuses on the big name figure or whatever, but who's the actual gatekeeper there?
+I've definitely found that if you just start cold emailing people and talking to them, people are often surprisingly, very, very open to being talked to because most people do not get asked questions about what they do and how they think and stuff.
+So you want to help them realize that dream.

 Dwarkesh Patel 0:53:33

-So maybe I'm not like John Rockefeller, and that I only want my organization to last for 50 years.
-I'm sure you've come across these people who have this idea that, you know, I'll let my money compound for like 200 years.
-And if it just compounds at some reasonable rate, I'll be, it'll be like the most wealthy institution in the world, unless somebody else has the same exact idea.
-If somebody wanted to do that, but they wanted to hedge for the possibility that there's a war or there's a revolt, or there's some sort of change in law that draws down this wealth.
-How would you set up a thousand year endowment, basically, is what I'm asking, or like a 500 year endowment?
-Would you just put it in like a crypto wallet with us?
-And just, you know what I mean?
-Like, how would you go about that organizationally?
-How would you like, that's your goal?
-I want to have the most influence in 500 years.
+So maybe I'm not John Rockefeller in that I only want my organization to last for 50 years.
+I'm sure you've come across these people who have this idea that I'll let my money compound for 200 years and if it just compounds at some reasonable rate, it'll be the most wealthy institution in the world, unless somebody else has the same exact idea.
+If somebody wanted to do that, but they wanted to hedge for the possibility that there's a war or there's a revolt, or there's some change in law that draws down this wealth, how would you set up a thousand or 500 year endowment?
+Would you just put it in a crypto wallet?
+If having the most influence in 500 years is the goal, how would you go about that organizationally?

 Nadia Asparouhova 0:54:17